Pelago (album)

 Pelago is the debut studio album by American country music artist Ryan Hurd.
 It was released on October 15, 2021, via Sony Music Nashville.
 Its lead single, "Chasing After You", is certified Platinum by the RIAA.

 Content

 The album's release was preceded by the single "Chasing After You" with Maren Morris.
 The song reached number two on Country Airplay, giving Hurd his first top 5 single on the chart.
 "Pass It On" was released as the album's second single on February 22, 2022.
 Hurd co-wrote all but one of the album's tracks.
+"Tab With My Name on It" was previously recorded by Dallas Smith on his 2016 album, Side Effects.